Portal2Mtr/cpe5120project/README.md

 # cpe5120project
-Project repo for CpE 5120
+Project repo for CpE 5120 made in Python